Henerator/grow-level-3/readme.md

   - perform some actions and bring the page roughly back to the same state.
 Take another heap snapshot
   - change the page’s state as much as possible. take a third heap snapshot
 - this will show all objects that were created between snapshot 1 and 2 that are still around in snapshot 3

+# Angular

+## forRoot forChild

+- **forRoot** - creates an NgModule that contains all the directives, the given routes, and the Router service itself
+- **forChild** - creates an NgModule that contains all the directives and the given routes, but does not include the Router service

+When you provide values in eager-loaded modules imported into each other, the modules’ providers are merged.
+But each lazy-loaded module gets its own injector.
+Lazy-loaded modules have their own injectors and this can lead to issues when trying to keep some provided service a singleton.
+You can solve this by importing modules using the ModuleWithProviders interface. forRoot / forChild is only a convenient pattern to wrap this a clean way.

 # Angular optimizations